Claude Code

 { "mcpServers": { "memory": { "command": "npx", "args": ["-y", "@verygoodplugins/mcp-automem"], "env": { "AUTOMEM_ENDPOINT": "http://127.0.0.1:8001", "AUTOMEM_API_KEY": "your-token-here" } } }}For local development (no API key needed):

-Run the CLI installer to merge permissions into ~/.claude/settings.json:
+Run the CLI installer to install hook scripts and merge permissions:

-npx @verygoodplugins/mcp-automem claude-codeThis adds the following to permissions.allow (assuming server named "memory"):
+It also merges the following into permissions.allow (assuming server named "memory"):

 { "permissions": { "allow": [ "mcp__memory__store_memory", "mcp__memory__recall_memory", "mcp__memory__associate_memories", "mcp__memory__update_memory", "mcp__memory__delete_memory", "mcp__memory__check_database_health" ] }}Pre-authorizing tools prevents Claude Code from asking permission on every tool use.